Algebraic theories of power operations: Introduction

 A collection of methods for realizing this heuristic was studied in \cite{balderrama2021deformations}, with obstruction groups given in terms of abstractly defined algebraic theories of operations.
 In some cases, these algebraic theories can be identified, and are sufficiently well-behaved that the corresponding obstruction groups can be described.
 Two important examples of this are the theories of power operations for $\bbE_\infty$ algebras over $\bbF_p$, and for $K(h)$-local $\bbE_\infty$ algebras over a Lubin-Tate spectrum of height $h$.
 These two examples turn out to share a number of properties, and the purpose of this paper is twofold: first, to study the general algebraic context in which they may be put on the same footing; second, to elaborate on the particulars of the resulting obstruction-theoretic tools available for these objects.

 The tools we obtain for working with $K(h)$-local $\bbE_\infty$ algebras over a Lubin-Tate spectrum $E$ of height $h$ are new, and turn out to be very pleasant at heights $h\leq 2$: many obstruction groups vanish, and those which do not are fairly computable.
-As one particular application, we produce $\bbE_\infty$ orientations $MUP\rightarrow E$, where $MUP$ is the periodic complex cobordism spectrum, as well as $MUP\rightarrow KU$.
-This extends previous work on $\bbE_\infty$ orientations at height $1$, and provides the first such $\bbE_\infty$ orientations at height $2$.
+A special case of this leads to the following theorem, which motivated much of this work.

+\begin{theorem*}[\cref{thm:orientations}] Let $E$ be a Lubin--Tate spectrum of height $h\leq 2$, and let $MUP$ be the $2$-periodic complex cobordism spectrum, defined as the Thom spectrum of the tautological bundle over $\bbZ\times BU$.
+Then every $H_\infty$ orientation $MUP\rightarrow E$ refines to an $E_\infty$ orientation. \tqed \end{theorem*}